Open standard for connecting devices to Wi-Fi using Bluetooth LE or Serial

 Improv protocol can be used over Bluetooth Low Energy or via the serial port.
 Both protocols can also be used from a browser.

 Need a device that runs Improv?
-Install this example on an ESP8266 or ESP32.
+Install this example on an ESP32.

 See it in action